Events & Workshops

 - common reactions and symptoms experienced by parenting survivors;

 - the role self and co-regulation play in re-calibrating the body’s stress response system

 Intentionally offered in the bucolic village of Hancock, NH, participants will complete this workshop feeling supported, informed, validated, and equipped to strengthen their individual resilience and aid the healing of those they serve.

 When educators learn about the devastating impact of ACEs (Adverse Childhood Experiences), childhood trauma, and toxic stress on a child’s developing body, brain, and behavior, they often remark, “Well..what do I do now?”
 The Regulated Classroom answers that question.

-In this one day workshop experience, educators will deepen self-awareness and capacity for self-regulation through a new approach to trauma-informed teaching.
-The Regulated Classroom: Bottom-Up Trauma-Informed Teaching is an approach to creating a connected classroom environment by understanding the human nervous system and its role in human behavior.
+In this one-day workshop experience, educators will deepen self-awareness and capacity for self-regulation through a new approach to trauma-informed teaching.
+The Regulated Classroom: “Bottom-Up” Trauma-Informed Teaching is an approach to creating a safe and connected classroom environment by understanding the role of the autonomic nervous system in human behavior.

-Daniels developed The Regulated Classroom after spending more than 20 years fine tuning her capacity for self-regulation in order to support vulnerable youth as a school counselor and educator.
-The approach is informed by principles of Somatic Experiencing,™ Responsive Classroom,™ Project Adventure,™ and Mindfulness-Based Stress Reduction.™
+Emily Read Daniels, HERE this NOW, developed The Regulated Classroom after spending more than 20 years fine tuning her capacity for self-regulation in order to support vulnerable youth as a school counselor and educator.
+The approach is steeped in tenets of The PolyVagal Theory and informed by principles of Somatic Experiencing,™ Responsive Classroom,™ Project Adventure,™ and Mindfulness-Based Stress Reduction.™

-Who: classroom teachers, specialists, OT/PT, speech practitioners, behaviorists, paraeducators, school counselors, adjustment counselors, student assistance counselors, administrators
+Who: classroom teachers, special educators, specialists, OT/PT, speech practitioners, behaviorists, paraeducators, school counselors, adjustment counselors, student assistance counselors, administrators